Localizing content

 Locale labels provide additional, optional descriptions that help users to identify locales.
 Where no locale label is specified, the locale code is shown.

 There may be a requirement to localize separate strings, for example in Portuguese for Portugal (a locale code of pt-PT) and Brazil (pt-BR), in which case you specify both a Language code and a Country code.
-Notice how the locale label provides useful differentiation here.
+Enter a locale label to provide a meaningful label for users.

 Here is an example of how the addition of locale labels can make locale names friendlier for users when they create content items.